Kentucky Derby winner Medina Spirit dies at Santa Anita - KESQ

 “Medina Spirit was a great champion, a member of our family who was loved by all, and we are deeply mourning his loss.
 I will always cherish the proud and personal memories of Medina Spirit and his tremendous spirit.”

-As well as being an exciting racehorse, Medina Spirit was the subject of one of the sport’s biggest controversies in the US earlier this year.
+As well as being an exciting racehorse, Medina Spirit was the subject of one of the sport’s biggest controversies in the United States earlier this year.

 After crossing the line first in this year’s Kentucky Derby, the horse failed a post-race drug test.

-Trainer Baffert was subsequently banned from fielding any horses at the Churchill Downs racetrack for two years following the confirmation of the positive test.
+Trainer Baffert was subsequently banned from fielding any horses at the Churchill Downs racetrack for two years following the confirmation of the test for a legal drug whose presence is banned on race day.

 Baffert later provided a lengthy statement claiming an ointment used to treat dermatitis may have caused the positive test.

-A statement from the Santa Anita racetrack on Monday confirmed a full necropsy will take place to determine the exact cause of the sudden death.
+A statement from the Santa Anita racetrack confirmed a full necropsy will take place to determine the exact cause of the sudden death.

-The racetrack has an unwanted track record of equine fatalities which prompted an investigation in 2019.
+The racetrack has an unwanted record of equine fatalities, which prompted an investigation in 2019.

 The-CNN-Wire